-- Two Family Ambassadors visited Sacramento in support of the California Charter Schools Association ("CCSA") Advocacy Day in May 2017; - Over 100 family members attended the LAUSD Board meeting in November to demonstrate support for KIPP LA's three charter renewals and new charter petition; - In October, one of our Family Ambassadors moderated a panel with Senator Ricardo Lara and Assembly member Miguel Santiago at a CCSA Families event that focused on the Exide clean-up in Southeast Los Angeles;

-- Family Ambassadors attended the NAACP hearing in Los Angeles to speak against its charter moratorium.
-Similarly, Family Ambassadors spoke at the Huntington Park City Council meeting in opposition to its charter moratorium. - KIPP LA hosted our first National Voter Registration Day at the Karsh Family Campus in East LA with over 400 family members and various community organizations, including the Mexican American Opportunity Foundation, Volunteers of East LA, League of Women Voters of LA, East Los Angeles Community College, Girl Scouts of Greater Los Angeles, and Maravilla Housing Project. - In support of our student recruitment efforts, Family Ambassadors represented KIPP LA at numerous community events including the MLK Day Parade, Taste of Soul, Mexican Independence Day Parade, several Town Halls organized by Great Public Schools Now, "My Child; My Choice" rally, spending over 80 hours taking up the efficacy of KIPP LA schools to new families; - One of our Ambassadors attended the national convening of the National Council of La Raza with a KIPP delegation - Our Ambassadors attended events in support of community partners like InnerCity Struggle, Community Lawyers, Families in Schools and the Children's Defense Fund.
+- Two Family Ambassadors visited Sacramento in support of the CCSA Advocacy Day in May 2017; - Over 100 family members attended the LAUSD Board meeting in November to demonstrate support of our three charter renewals and new charter petition for Corazón, which resulted in unanimous approval for all of our charters. - In October, one of our Family Ambassadors moderated a panel with Senator Ricardo Lara and Assembly member Miguel Santiago at a CCSA Families event that focused on the Exide clean-up in Southeast Los Angeles; - Family Ambassadors attended the NAACP hearing in Los Angeles to speak against the charter moratorium.
+Similarly, Family Ambassadors spoke at the Huntington Park City Council meeting in opposition to its charter moratorium. - KIPP LA hosted our first National Voter Registration Day at the Karsh Family Campus in East LA with over 400 family members and various community organizations, including the Mexican American Opportunity Foundation, Volunteers of East LA, League of Women Voters of LA, East Los Angeles Community College, Girl Scouts of Greater Los Angeles, and Maravilla Housing Project. - In support of our student recruitment efforts, Family Ambassadors represented KIPP LA at numerous community events including the MLK Day Parade, Taste of Soul, Mexican Independence Day Parade, several

+Town Halls organized by Great Public Schools Now, "My Child; My Choice" rally, spending over 80 hours evangelizing KIPP LA schools to new families;

+- One of our Ambassadors attended the national convening of the National Council of La Raza with a KIPP delegation - Our Ambassadors attended galas/dinners in support of community partners like InnerCity Struggle, Community Lawyers, Families in Schools and the Children's Defense Fund.

 KIPP LA Family Ambassadors hosted the first, Parent Summit: Our Children Are College Bound, event on April 29th, 2017.
 A parent-led planning committee designed the programming, invited speakers and community organizations to inform 187 parents and family members about setting a financial foundation to help achieve choices for high school and college.
 KIPP Through College (KTC) team members also participated in panel discussions.
 LAUSD Board Members Monica Garcia and Dr. Ref Rodriguez opened the event.

-KIA believes that the Family Ambassador Program involves parents and families in both the school and community in meaningful ways.
+KVP believes that the Family Ambassador Program involves parents and families in both the school and community in meaningful ways.
 The Ambassador Program leads to an increased school culture and climate that involves all stakeholders in the school.